-Tata Motors’ smallest and most affordable EV comes with two battery pack options – 19.2kWh and 24kWh.
+Tata Motors’s smallest and most affordable EV comes with two battery pack options – 19.2kWh and 24kWh.
 The larger pack powers a 74hp, 114Nm motor and has a claimed range of 275km.
 Our real-world tests saw the Tiago EV 24kWh achieve 187km on a combined city and highway cycle, posting a respectable efficiency figure of 7.77km/kWh.
-Tata has just given the Tiago EV an update for 2025 and claims that the MIDC range has increased to 293km.
+After receiving an update in 2025, the claimed MIDC range of the Tiago EV was bumped up to 293km.
 The EV is priced between Rs 7.99 lakh and Rs 11.14 lakh.

 | Tata Tiago EV real world range | |